turingschool-examples/math4you-fe/README.md

 ### Writing the POST
 8. Go to the `apiCalls.js` file in the FE repo
-9. Complete the function by following the steps outlined (Note: When you're done, the app should work with NO bugs!)
+9. Complete the function by following the steps outlined in the comments of the function (Note: When you're done, the app should work with NO bugs!)

-### Testing the POST - optional 🌶 challenge
-10. Install Cypress into your FE repo
-11. Write a Cypress test that intercepts the POST request and tests the user flow: *If a user gets the answer correct, the card should be replaced with a new card*
-12. Write a Cypress test that intercepts the POST request and tests the user flow: *If a user gets the answer wrong, the card should NOT be replaced with a new card*
-13. (optional 🌶🌶 challenge) Write a sad path Cypress test that intercepts the POST request and stubs a response with a 500 status code.
-What should appear on the page if there is an error (hint: look at `MatchCard.js`)?
-Test that it renders as expected!

-#### Stuck?
-Reference the `Writing tests involving network requests` section of [this lesson](https://frontend.turing.edu/lessons/module-3/intro-to-cypress-testing.html)